Last Updated on October 1, 2022 by Editorial Team

 Broadly, there are two ways in which you can effectively practice and improve Mental math.

-Theoretical approach In this kind of approach, initially we learn mathematical concepts by writing on paper and then practice the concepts in other ways orally.
+In this kind of approach, initially, we learn mathematical concepts by writing on paper and then practice the concepts in other ways orally.
 The idea behind this is to have a sound knowledge of every aspect of solving a problem so that our brain gets comfortable solving it without the help of any device.
 However, there is no single way to follow this approach.
 Different problems have different ways.
 It totally depends upon the comfortability of a child.
-We would explain by taking one of the most commonly used technique.
+We would explain by taking one of the most commonly used techniques.

 Let us take the example of the cumbersome sum of 5 numbers, say 567, 643, 699, 146, 365.

 First, we will be going to solve it as we normally do (on paper).
 Take a stopwatch and note down the timings.
 Do follow the steps accordingly.

 1. Start the timer.
 Solve